BUSINESS WITH PURPOSE - NO COMPROMISES

 Conventional mono-culture farming most often results in soil degradation and biodiversity loss.
 We therefore stress the importance of sourcing our ingredients from forest gardens and regenerative farming communities, and have been doing so right from the start.

-The underlying concept of forest-gardening is to mimic the ecosystem of Sri Lanka's flora and fauna to create a highly productive landscape for human use that doesn't harm nature.
+The underlying concept of forest-gardening is to mimic the ecosystem of Sri Lanka's ecosystem to create a highly productive landscape for human use that doesn't harm nature.
 Instead of mono-cultural farms, planted with neat rows of annual spices and vast orchards of a single fruit species, the forest-gardener aims to plant a diverse forest.
 Beneficial relationships between plants, site and soil are developed to create a garden where ground-hugging perennial vegetables grow among herbs and soft fruit bushes, which in turn are sheltered under the shadow canopy of trees yielding nuts and fruits.

 It also has a successful economic outcome for farmers as they can harvest additional produce to sell and eat.